rosieRRRRR/PQSEC/README.md

 **Consolidation Mandate:**
 All enforcement, gating, refusal, freshness, monotonicity, escalation, attestation consumption, lockout logic, and enforcement outcome production MUST be implemented within PQSEC.

-Any parallel enforcement logic outside PQSEC after adoption is non conformant and creates security bypass vectors.
+Any parallel enforcement logic outside PQSEC after adoption is non-conformant and creates security bypass vectors.

 ---

-## 2. Non Goals and Authority Boundary
+## 2. Non-Goals and Authority Boundary

 PQSEC does not define: